mitjakustra/OpenCV_TLP_Benchmark/README.md

   - Testiranje_algoritmov.py
   - Primerjava_algoritmov.py
   - Prikaz_algoritmov.py
-The files should be run in the presented sequence.
+The files can be run independently of each other, however it is recommended to run them in the sequence shown above.
+It is also recommended to download the complete data used for this project (link below).
+If you wish to benchmark a different tracking algorithm or use different sequences, please use the appropriate file names.

 This is to be paired with a few selected sequences from the TinyTLP dataset, available here: https://amoudgl.github.io/tlp/